marcjustinleeggranada/marc/README.md

 ---

 ### 💡 The Connecting Thread
 > Filipinos are signing documents and entering agreements they do not fully understand.
 By the time they realize what happened, it is already too late.
 The law exists.
 The rights exist.
 The gap is in comprehension.
 >
 > **A right you cannot read, in a language you weren't taught, explained by a lawyer you can't afford—is not really a right at all.**

 ---

 Built for the Hackathon.
-Powered by Advanced NLP.
+Powered by SULO Core Engineering.
 Made with care.